nidhaloff/igel/README.rst

    * - parse_dates
      - bool or list of int or names or list of lists or dict, default False
      - The behavior is as follows: boolean.
 If True -> try parsing the index. list of int or names. e.g. If [1, 2, 3] -> try parsing columns 1, 2, 3 each as a separate date column. list of lists. e.g. If [[1, 3]] -> combine columns 1 and 3 and parse as a single date column. dict, e.g. {‘foo’ : [1, 3]} -> parse columns 1, 3 as date and call result ‘foo’ If a column or index cannot be represented as an array of datetimes, say because of an unparseable value or a mixture of timezones, the column or index will be returned unaltered as an object data type.
+   * - infer_datetime_format
+     - bool, default False
+     - If True and parse_dates is enabled, pandas will attempt to infer the format of the datetime strings in the columns, and if it can be inferred, switch to a faster method of parsing them.
+In some cases this can increase the parsing speed by 5-10x.
+   * - keep_date_col
+     - bool, default False
+     - If True and parse_dates specifies combining multiple columns then keep the original columns.
+   * - date_parser
+     - function, optional
+     - Function to use for converting a sequence of string columns to an array of datetime instances.
+The default uses dateutil.parser.parser to do the conversion.
+Pandas will try to call date_parser in three different ways, advancing to the next if an exception occurs: 1) Pass one or more arrays (as defined by parse_dates) as arguments; 2) concatenate (row-wise) the string values from the columns defined by parse_dates into a single array and pass that; and 3) call date_parser once for each row using one or more strings (corresponding to the columns defined by parse_dates) as arguments.
+   * - dayfirst
+     - bool, default False
+     - DD/MM format dates, international and European format.

+   * - cache_dates
+     - bool, default True
+     - If True, use a cache of unique, converted dates to apply the datetime conversion.
+May produce significant speed-up when parsing duplicate date strings, especially ones with timezone offsets.
+   * - thousands
+     - str, optional
+     - Thousands separator.
+   * - decimal
+     - str, default ‘.’
+     - Character to recognize as decimal point (e.g. use ‘,’ for European data).
+   * - lineterminator
+     - str (length 1), optional
+     - Character to break file into lines.
+Only valid with C parser.
+   * - escapechar
+     - str (length 1), optional
+     - One-character string used to escape other characters.
+   * - comment
+     - str, optional
+     - Indicates remainder of line should not be parsed.
+If found at the beginning of a line, the line will be ignored altogether.
+   * - encoding
+     - str, optional
+     - Encoding to use for UTF when reading/writing (ex. ‘utf-8’).
+   * - dialect
+     - str or csv.Dialect, optional
+     - If provided, this parameter will override values (default or not) for the following parameters: delimiter, doublequote, escapechar, skipinitialspace, quotechar, and quoting
+   * - low_memory
+     - bool, default True
+     - Internally process the file in chunks, resulting in lower memory use while parsing, but possibly mixed type inference.
+To ensure no mixed types either set False, or specify the type with the dtype parameter.
+Note that the entire file is read into a single DataFrame regardless,
+   * - memory_map
+     - bool, default False
+     - map the file object directly onto memory and access the data directly from there.
+Using this option can improve performance because there is no longer any I/O overhead.

 E2E Example